-3.9 Study Procedures For New Interconnections To The NYS Power System
+3.9 Study Procedures For New Load or Large Facility Interconnections To The NYS Power System

 3.9.1 Request for Interconnection Study:

 Any Eligible Customer proposing to interconnect its Load or Large Facility with the NYS Power System shall submit its interconnection proposal to the ISO.
 The ISO, in cooperation with the Transmission Owner with whose system the Eligible Customer proposes to interconnect, shall perform technical studies to determine whether the proposed interconnection may degrade system reliability or adversely affect the operation of the NYS Power System.
 The technical studies shall be conducted in accordance with the procedures specified in Section 3.9.2.
 The proposed interconnection shall not proceed if the ISO concludes in the study that the proposed interconnection may degrade system reliability or adversely affect the operation of the NYS Power System.
 If the proposal is rejected, the ISO shall provide in writing the reasons why the proposal was rejected.